-For the facilitation of the fertilisation, the archegonia swell after absorbing water and oozes out the neck canal cells and ventral canal cells.
-These discharged canal cells fuse and form a mucilaginous mass which contains chemical messengers that trigger a chemotic response in the male sperm known as the antherozoids.
-These antherozoids get attracted towards the archegonia and ultimately one of them fuses with the egg present in the archegonia/archegonium.
+For the facilitation of the fertilization, the archegonia swell after absorbing water and oozes out the neck canal cells and ventral canal cells.
+These discharged canal cells fuse and form a mucilaginous mass that contains chemical messengers that trigger a chemotic response in the male sperm known as the antherozoids.
+These antherozoids get attracted towards the archegonia and ultimately one of the fuses with the egg present in the archegonia/archegonium.
 A diploid zygote is formed by the fusion of the male and female nuclei.

-Having gone through the short introduction about Marchantia it may interest you into further studying for the liverworts and their attributes.
+Having gone through the short introduction about Marchantia it may interest you to further study the liverworts and their attributes.
 Understanding this introduction will provide you with a scientific reason, as to why you find the liverworts mostly in the moist and shady places because of the essential requirement of water for its life cycle and various other Marchantia characteristics.